Graphic Designer

 I've been asked to scan one of my paintings, then turn it into a transparent .png file.
 How do I do this?
 I don't have photoshop.

-Asked by Jacki almost 7 years ago
+Asked by Jacki over 7 years ago

 I guess as it is a painting it could be very big.
 So the best way to scan it is to take it to a digital print shop and they will scan it and save it as a PNG.